NEONScience/NEON-Data-Skills/tutorials/GEE/Python/01_aop_intro_gee_py/Intro_AOP_Datasets_GEE_Python.md

 The `Weather_Quality_Indicator` is particularly useful for assessing data quality.
 The weather quality indicator includes information about the cloud conditions during the flight, as reported by the flight operators, where 1 corresponds to <10% cloud cover, 2 corresponds to 10-50% cloud cover, and 3 corresponds to >50% cloud cover.
 We recommend using only clear-sky data (1) for a typical analysis, as it results in the highest quality reflectance data.

-You may also  be interested in the `Acquisition_Date` if, for example, you are linking field data collected on a specific date, or are interested in finding satellite data collected close in time to the AOP imagery.
+You mayalso  be interested in the `Acquisition_Date` if, for example, you are linking field data collected on a specific date, or are interested in finding satellite data collected close in time to the AOP imagery.

 The next chunks of code show how to add the Weather QA bands to the Map Layer.